starfriend10/EMBRACE/README.md

 # Under Construction...
-# Guidelines and Recommendations for Environmental Machine Learning
+# EMBRACE Checklist: Environmental Machine-learning, Baseline Reporting, And Comprehensive Evaluation
 <a name="readme-top"></a>

 <!-- TABLE OF CONTENTS -->